tonai/chinese-events/README.md

 - needs more setup (use `@capacitor/assets` for icons...etc.)
 - needs to configure the app with Android Studio
 - heavier: ~4.3Mo APK / ~10.7Mo installed

+### React-native

+pro:

+- full-screen app
+- access to more native feature (like the status bar...etc.)
+- access to native features with Expo
+- access to native sdk through the android project

+cons:

+- also needs Android Studio
+- needs some setup
+- use react-native and Expo components instead of web standards
+- a lot heavier: ~53.5Mo APK / ~64Mo installed